Parable of the Ten Virgins: In the arts

 This parable has been a popular subject for painting, sculpture, music, and drama.

-Painting
+Paintings and engravings

 The parable has been depicted in several paintings, including altarpieces in Northern Europe.
 A recent example, from 1954, is by Tove Jansson.
 In the 19th century, the artists of the Nazarene movement also took up this theme.

+An engraving titled "The Parable of the Wise and Foolish Virgins" is at the Metropolitan Museum of Art, which labels it "After Pieter Bruegel the Elder", "ca. 1560–63".
+In his novel Là-bas, Joris-Karl Huysmans describes the engraving and writes that Durtal, the novel's protagonist, "was extremely fond of this old engraving, appreciating both the domesticity of the scenes set on earth and the pious naivety, typical of the Primitives, of the heavenly ones".

 Sculpture

 Sculptures of the wise and foolish virgins were a common motif in medieval ecclesial architecture in Europe, especially for the decoration of doorways, and carved figures representing them appear on many of the medieval churches and cathedrals of the Gothic style, including: